paul-thebaud/foscia/website/docs/faq.md

 used.
 This is possible through actions' extensions, which will plug functions to your action instance and allow you to use a builder pattern call style.

-## Why is my IDE slow when using FuncClient?
+## Why is my IDE slow when using Foscia?

-Due to generics usage and types inference, FuncClient may require more types computation for autocompletion than other librairies.
+Due to generics usage and types inference, Foscia may require more types computation for autocompletion than other librairies.

 -   **JetBrains's IDEs** seems to currently have a problem with TypeScript types